Inside Internet Governance: Local and Global Powers

 The internet is a vast, borderless network connecting billions of people, devices, and systems.
 Yet despite its decentralized architecture, it is subject to oversight by a combination of global organizations, regional entities, and national governments.
 Each plays a distinct role in shaping how the internet functions, ensuring stability, security, and accessibility.

-Understanding how these different bodies regulate the internet is essential for businesses, policymakers, and users, especially in a world where digital governance, privacy laws, cybersecurity rules, and communication standards continue to evolve rapidly.
+Understanding the bodies that regulate the internet is essential for businesses, policymakers, and users, especially in a world where digital governance, privacy laws, cybersecurity rules, and communication standards continue to evolve rapidly.

 Global Organizations: Coordinating the Internet’s Core Functions

 Several international bodies help maintain the foundational systems that allow the internet to operate globally.
-These organizations do not enforce laws but coordinate technical standards and administrative processes.
+These organizations do not enforce laws but coordinate technical standards and administrative processes as part of the structure of global internet governance.

 ICANN (Internet Corporation for Assigned Names and Numbers)